borisdj/EFCore.BulkExtensions/README.md

 }
 ```
 When **CalculateStats** is set to True the result is return in `BulkConfig.StatsInfo` (*StatsNumber-Inserted/Updated*).
+**TrackingEntities** can be set to True if we want to have tracking of entities from BulkRead or when SetOutputIdentity is set.

 **UseTempDB** when set then BulkOperation has to be [inside Transaction](https://github.com/borisdj/EFCore.BulkExtensions/issues/49)